GeoscienceAustralia/HiQGA.jl/docs/src/index.md

 pkg> add HiQGA
 ```
 ### VSCode on the NCI ###
-Install Julia from binary for your platform, download the VSCode RPM at a plce where you have write access and free inodes.
+Install Julia from binary for your platform, download the VSCode RPM at a place where you have write access and free inodes.
 Then at the terminal, write:
 `rpm2cpio code-xxxx-vyyy.rpm | cpio -idv`
 The VScode binary is at `<rpmdir>/usr/share/code/bin/code`, where `<rpmdir>` is the folder where you ran the `rpm2cpio` command.
 The best way to make running VSCode easy is to add the following line to `~/.bashrc`:
 ```